xiao-meng1/rock-paper-scissors/README.md

 This is a project for the game rock paper scissors which is run in the terminal.
+Check it out [here](https://xiao-meng1.github.io/rock-paper-scissors/).